cs3org/OCM-API/IETF-RFC.md

-   `protocol.webapp.uri` with the token carried in a form field named `access_token` along with another form field named `expired_session_redirect_uri` that represents the location where the reciving server can handle refresh of tokens.
+   `protocol.webapp.uri` with the token carried in a form field named `access_token` along with another form field named `expired_session_redirect_uri` that represents the location where the receiving server can handle refresh of tokens.
 This is typically achieved with an auto-submitting HTML form whose `target` attribute selects the chosen presentation (e.g. an iframe name, `_blank`, or `_top`).